OpenKMIP/libkmip/docs/source/api.rst

 The ``credentials`` list is intended to store a set of authentication credentials that should be included in any request message created with the library context.
-This is primarily intended for use with the mid-level client API (TBD link here).
+This is primarily intended for use with the :ref:`mid-level-api`.

 Each of these attributes will be set to reasonable defaults by the ``kmip_init`` context utility and can be overridden as needed.